processing/processing-sound-archive/README.md

+## Note: 15 May 2018.
+This Library is no longer in active development.
+This repository is an archive.
+We're working on a new Sound Library that will have the same API, but will be built on top of JSyn.

 ## Processing Methcla Interface

 This is a processing interface and a collection of plugins for [Methcla](http://methc.la), a leight-weight, efficient sound engine for mobile devices.